Interrail: Reservations

 With an Interrail pass, reservations are usually not required for local and regional trains; however, reservations are needed for most high-speed, international, and night trains.
 Surcharges are required in many countries to guarantee seat reservations and other benefits, such as meals, drinks, free Wi-Fi, and access to first-class lounges.
 These reservations can usually be avoided by taking regional or local trains.

-Reservations can be made at the station, online on the carrier's website, on the Interrail (or Eurail) site online or via the Rail Planner App, by telephone, or at a travel agency.
+Whilst there is no unified system for reservations, Interrail does operate its own reservation booking site (which does not synchronize with information about a traveller's pass except for checking that it is valid) which can book many reservations that travellers might require, for an additional fee to the reservation.
+Reservations can also usually be made (usually for a lower cost) directly with the railway undertaking (such as on their website and/or at stations).

 High-speed trains

 Many high-speed trains require reservation and, sometimes, an extra fee sold as a supplement or pass-holder fare: